junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 And Dean looks down at his own badge, putting it away with another sigh.
 "Not really," he says, resigned, "'cause I read from the book they already knew it's fake."

-The woman looks at them with a small amused mockery, "That certainly looks fake to me."
+The woman looks at them with a small, amused mockery, "That certainly looks fake to me."

 Her eyes shift quickly toward the Doctor and Amy behind them, the grin turning into a wild smile, "Hello, Sweetie."
 Her eyes sparkle with joy at the reunion.
 "Took you long enough."